Recently, I have started to use parts of my SmartHome to the Zigbee standard.

 sudo systemctl stop zigbee2mqtt

-The following command shows the existing log file of zigbee2mqtt.
+The following command displays the existing log file of zigbee2mqtt.
 This view is also updated automatically.
-For example, you can also monitor the start-up process and find errors or display error messages.
+For example, you can monitor the start process and find errors or display error messages.

 sudo journalctl -f -u zigbee2mqtt